matsievskiysv/equivalent_circuit/README.md

 # Waveguide equivalent circuit

-Theses notebooks describe a problem with representation of the waveguide as an equivalent circuit.
+These notebooks describe a problem with representation of the waveguide as an equivalent circuit.

+File [illustrations.ipynb](./illustrations.ipynb) shows the sections of the accelerating structure and the equivalent circuits for them.

 In file [matrix.ipynb](./matrix.ipynb) representation of the waveguide as an equivalent circuit is derived.